zealsprince/wrappers/README.md

         return errors.New("Invalid email address")
     }

-    // Perform additional checks on the user's ID and name. if user.ID < 0 {
+    // Validate the user's ID.
+It comes as a string, but our code will work with integers. id, err := strconv.ParseInt(user.ID, 10, 64)
+    if err != nil {
         return errors.New("Invalid user ID")
+    } else if id <= 0 {
+        return errors.New("Invalid user ID")
     }

-    if user.Name == "" {
+    // Validate the user's name.
+Can't be empty! if user.Name == "" {
         return errors.New("Invalid user name")
     }